B4PT0R/reflex_wrapper/README.md

     cnt.count=5
-    cnt.background='green' # we can also edit via attribute style access after instantiation btn1=rx.button("Click to add 2",on_click=cnt.set_count(cnt.count+2)) # we can use state setters like this cnt2=Counter(count=cnt.double_count) # we can link a second counter's state to the first's, thus synchronizing their states. box=rx.box(
+    cnt.background='green' # we can also edit via attribute style access after instantiation btn1=rx.button("Click to add 2",on_click=cnt.set_count(cnt.count+2)) # we can use state setters like this cnt2=Counter(count=cnt.twice_the_count) # we can link a second counter's state to some state var of the first, thus synchronizing the second counter. box=rx.box(
         cnt,
         cnt2